 In general, the changes made to the Challenger ATR 4 only serve to make it a better overall shoe.
 It is lighter, and the redesigned upper is more breathable.
 The 4 also features a more comfortable tongue design, as well as better toe bumper protection.
 We didn't notice any difference in the feel of the new heel counter.
 The shoe feels virtually the same performance wise, but when out on a run with the four on one foot and the old three on the other, very noticeable to us was the fit of the new upper.
 The ATR 4 has a higher volume fit, meaning there is a lot more space in the shoe.
 The thick padding inside the ATR 3 hugged our foot more snuggly, and for the same size shoe, the ATR 4 fit looser, especially in the mid-foot and heel.
 For runners with high volume or wide feet, the fit of the new shoe will surely feel better, but we had to crank the laces down to feel secure.
 Runners with very narrow or low volume feet may struggle to get a performance fit out of this shoe.

-As our Top Pick for Maximum Cushioning, one would certainly expect a lot of underfoot protection from this shoe, and it doesn't disappoint.
+As a maximally cushioned Hoka shoe, one would certainly expect a lot of underfoot protection from this shoe, and it doesn't disappoint.
 With its huge midsole of EVA foam, the runner will feel only the sharpest and most jagged underfoot protrusions.
 It does not have a rock plate and retains its soft, squishy feel.
-Our only concern is that while previous testing models of this shoe and other Hokas we have found that this foam tends to compress over time, lessening the dampening effect as well as the underfoot protection as the shoe ages and collects more miles.
+Our only concern is that while previously testing models of this shoe and other Hokas we have found that this foam tends to compress over time, lessening the dampening effect as well as the underfoot protection as the shoe ages and collects more miles.
 Regarding the upper, the new entirely mesh design does an adequate job of protecting the sides of the shoes from wear, while the rubberized toe bumper is a slight improvement over previous models.

 Compared to the competition, there is no doubt that this shoe is right up there with the best when it comes to foot protection.
-We awarded it 9 out of 10 points, a tie for the highest score with the New Balance Leadville v3 as well as the Brooks Caldera.
-It retains a significantly different feel underfoot than those shoes, however, as they both combine an ample amount of cushioning foam with rock plates and firmer outsoles.
+We awarded it 9 out of 10 points, a tie for the highest score with the Hoka Speedgoat 2 as well as the Salomon S/Lab Ultra.
+It retains a significantly different feel underfoot than the S/Lab Ultra, however, as they combine an ample amount of cushioning foam with another layer of harder foam.
 They offer "hard feeling" protection, whereas the Challenger ATR 4 provides sufficient "soft feel" protection that feels more absorptive and bouncy.

-In our comparative testing, we found this shoe to be about average when it comes to traction.
+In our comparative testing, we found this shoe to be slightly below average when it comes to traction.
 It gripped pretty well on grass and dirt, but suffered on dry talus and especially on wet rock.
-In that regard, it performed very similarly to our best overall trail running shoe, the Nike Air Zoom Terra Kiger 4, but was still vastly superior to the super firm outsole of the Brooks Caldera.
+In that regard, it performed very similarly to our best overall trail running shoe, the Nike Air Zoom Terra Kiger 4, but was not as good as the more aggressively lugged Speedgoat 2.

 The days of ridiculous clown shoe-like stack heights on Hokas are thankfully long gone, and there is no doubt that they no longer retain their reputation for ankle-breaking instability.
 That said, there is no arguing the fact that they ride pretty high off the ground, and still offer an array of stability concerns when comparing them to the many low to the ground minimalist shoes available today.

 In our targeted stability testing, we found that while side-hilling across a steep grassy slope, the high stack height was still a significant liability, inducing considerable ankle instability.
-The upper did an excellent job of locking down our foot and holding it firmly in place; however, we couldn't deny that it still felt like one of the least stable shoes in our test, up there with the Salomon Speedcross 4, which features a massive amount of heel cushioning and a large heel-toe drop.
-By comparison, the most stable shoes, such as the Altra Superior 3.0, offered a very broad platform low to the ground.
+The upper is relatively spacious, and we struggled a bit to lock down our foot so that it is held firmly in place.
+Thus, it still felt like one of the least stable shoes in our test, up there with the Salomon Speedcross 4, which features a massive amount of heel cushioning and a sizeable heel-toe drop.
+By comparison, the most stable shoes, such as the Altra Superior 3.5, offered a very broad platform low to the ground.
 3 out of 10 points.

-Worth pointing out is that in our bucket test we found that this shoe absorbs the second least amount of water after being dunked, and was able to shed that water better than any other after our short five-minute test run.
-These findings suggest that this shoe is ideally suited to running in wet climates or the rain, and inspired us to bump up the comfort rating.
+Worth pointing out is that in our bucket test we found that this shoe absorbs a roughly average amount of water when dunked, and was able to shed that water pretty easily after our short five-minute test run.
+These findings suggest that this shoe is well suited to running in wet climates or the rain, and inspired us to bump up the comfort rating.
 The upper is also now much thinner and more breathable than in the past, helping one keep their feet dry on long, wet runs.
-We gave it 8 out of 10 points, which made it more comfortable than the similarly protective Leadville v3, and on par with the New Balance Vazee Summit v2.
+We gave it 6 out of 10 points, a lower score than the comparable Speedgoat 2.

 The Challenger ATR 4 is a great trail running shoe for runners of all abilities.
 Those with a desire for the most impact absorption they can find will probably love them even more.
 Due to said impact absorption, they have become extremely popular as ultra running shoes, and are a great choice for loooong races.
 Because of stability concerns, we stick to the trails when we use them, and opt for something else when we venture cross-country.